GhoweVege/home-assistant.io/source/_integrations/vegehub.markdown

 To change the power mode, visit the [Hub's settings interface](#device-settings), go to the "Settings" page, and change the "Power source" to "Power adapter".

+## Device Removal

+To remove a VegeHub from Home Assistant, find and click on the VegeHub integration on the "Devices and Services" page, click the menu dots next to the device you want to remove, and select "Delete"

 ## Troubleshooting

 - Setup is failing